-Our camp has a special Family Dinner on Friday nights.
+Our camp has a special Family Dinner on Friday nights at 5:00 PM.
 Please ask which parents are coming up for dinner and purchase tickets at check-in.
 Meals are sold on an honor system and if you have additional unexpected guests, please pay during the week at the Trading Post.
-Prices for the Family Night Dinner are: \$10 (Adults), \$6 (5 to 10 years old), Free (4 and under).
+Prices for the Family Night Dinner are: \$12 (Adults), \$6 (5 to 10 years old), Free (4 and under).

 Prices for meals the rest of the week are released each spring.